karmali-irfan/Constructor-University/C-and-C++/README.md

       - Concepts and applications of function and operator overloading and polymorphism
       - Data Structures, dynamic and static memory allocation
       - Writing, testing, and debugging programs in the object-oriented programming language C++

+All Assignment directories contain 'pdf files' that contain all the assignment questions/parts.
+The files are labelled in the manner "a1_p2.c" which stands for Assignment 1 Part 2.